 Use the Historic Walking Tour Brochure as a guide as you explore the unique architecture and history of the downtown.
 Pick up a brochure at the Owatonna Area Chamber of Commerce and Tourism, or at many of the stores downtown.

 Spend the day in Downtown Owatonna discovering unique items at boutiques like Kristi’s Clothing, The Hat Chic and Sterling Drug.
-Check out the new consignment shop, The Rustique, for gently-used home furnishings.
+Check out the newest boutique, Urban Loft, for stylish clothing and decor.
 Browse the shelves at the Little Professor Book Center, and find a new favorite pair of boots at Owatonna Shoe and stylish workwear at Graif Clothing.
 Find the perfect gift at Central Park Framing and Finds, and discover beautiful necklaces and rings at Kottke Jewelers.
 Explore the musical instruments at Tone Music, and pick up your bike gear at Straight River Sports & Fitness.

 Come visit on a Saturday from May through October and shop at the Farmers Market in Central Park.
 The market is packed with farm-fresh produce, homemade goodies, houseplants, crafts and fresh cut flowers.
 Grab lunch at one of Owatonna’s local dining options listed on the downtown map.
 Don’t forget dessert!

 Request your free Visitor’s Guide and see what Owatonna has to offer.
 Order now »

 Check out our maps for places to dine and shop.
 View maps »